 Going to the aquarium?
 That was a field trip.
 And a fun one at that!

 The zoo?
 Also a field trip!

 Did I mention our not-back-to-school parties?
 Every year around the first day of school for our local school districts, we would (together with other homeschooled friends, when possible) have a party to celebrate not going back to school.
 Don’t worry guys, we would start school a few days later.
 One year my mom threw a ‘Homeschool Party‘.
+Yes, that’s me in the pink and blue pajamas in the first two photos.
 And another disclaimer- we were not trying to be offensive at all!
 It was all done in good fun.

 Adalia and I learned Japanese for a year and a half… as far as I know, most schools don’t have a Japanese class.
 Adalia was obsessed with Japan for several years and when mom’s friend started teaching Japanese, mom was quick to sign Adalia up, and I joined too because why not?
 I’m afraid I don’t remember much (I remember some hiragana and katakana) besides the ‘head and shoulders’ song in Japanese.
 But it was an awesome experience!